The React framework is generally considered very highly resistant to

 }

-due to the previously mentioned behavior, ends up as href="href"
+due to the previously mentioned behavior, ends up as href="href".
+Next, we

-the prototype, which gives us a key of 'href'
+the prototype, which gives us a key of 'href', thus finally setting

 You might already see where I’m going with this; Markdown lets us create images,